athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Rage of Elements/Brass Bastion.md

 abilities_mid:
   - name: ""
   - name: "Molten Demise"
-    desc: " (arcane,fire) When a brass bastion is destroyed, its body explodes in a flurry of elemental flame and superheated brass, dealing 4d6 piercing damage and 4d6 fire damage to creatures in a 20-foot emanation (DC 34 Reflex check save)."
+    desc: " (arcane,fire) When a brass bastion is destroyed, its body explodes in a flurry of elemental flame and superheated brass, dealing 4d6 piercing damage and 4d6 fire damage to creatures in a @Template[emanation|distance:20] (DC 34 Reflex check save)."

 attacks:
   - name: ""